shady-shafik/shady-shafik/README.md

-- 👋 Hi, I’m @shady-shafik, Data Science and Machine learning content creator.
+- 👋 Hi, I’m @shady-shafik, Mobile App Developer - Full-Stack Engineer.

-- 👀 I’m interested in  Machine learning, Data science.
+- 👀 I’m interested in Programming and Machine learning.

 - 📫 How to reach me